 Daily Meditation Practice in 5 Steps

-1. Commit to 3 minutes a day.
+1. Commit to 3 minutes a day

-2. Meditate first thing in the morning.
+2. Meditate first thing in the morning

 As with any new habit, committing to a particular time for practice helps to stick with it.
 Meditating in the morning has excellent benefits.
 It energizes your body and mind, and you stay more mindful throughout the day.
-The same way, you can meditate in the evening to prepare your mind for sleep.
+In the same way, you can meditate in the evening to prepare your mind for sleep.
 It’s about experimenting and choosing the best time for yourself.

-3. Don’t judge your meditation and don’t compare it to others.
+3. Don’t judge your meditation and don’t compare it to others

 I have been meditating for more than nine years regularly now, and I have never had two same meditations.
 Sometimes, it’s intense, and I completely lose track of time and everything around me.

-4. Create a morning routine.
+4. Create a daily meditation practice

-5. Zen meditations and guided meditations.
+5. Zen meditations and guided meditations